disjunction/dispace/docs/gdd/gdd_prelude.md

  * You go to Multiplayer Lobby, and select the game to join
  * TBD if faction is random or selectable
- * Upon selection you instantly appear in the game and select a vehicle like in Demo
+ * Upon selection you instantly appear in the game and select a vehicle like in Demo, you can respawn any time
  * in the end of the round you go to Multiplayer Round Finished screen with stats
  * Multiplayer Round Finished allows to click "Continue" to continue with the same people but another random mission